-Financial reporting is the process of producing statements that disclose an organization's financial status to management, investors and the government.
+Financial reporting is the process of producing statements that disclose an organisation's financial status to management, investors and the government.
 Financial report is a set of documents of the financial activities of a business, person, or other entity by government agencies at the end of an accounting period.
 Financial report generally contains summary of accounting data for that period, with background notes, forms and other information.
 It highlights the financial state of any company.
 It includes the balance sheet, statement of income of the company from which the net profit and loss can be measured.

 There are different kinds of users of financial reporting such as shareholders, management, investors, creditors, employees, government, financial analyst, financial institutions etc. The users of financial reporting may be inside or outside the business.
-The users of financial reports use financial statements for a large variety of business purposes and their ability to understand and analyze financial statements helps them to succeed in the business world.
+The users of financial reports use financial statements for a large variety of business purposes and their ability to understand and analyse financial statements helps them to succeed in the business world.

 - Users of financial reporting- readers who have a reasonable knowledge of business and economic activities and accounting and who are willing to study the information diligently. - An unadjusted trial balance-it is a listing of all the business accounts that are going to appear on the financial statements before year-end adjusting journal entries are made.
-That is why this trial balance is called unadjusted. - Adjusting entries-also called adjusting journal entries, are journal entries made at the end of a period to correct accounts before the financial statements are prepared. - General purpose financial statements it includes balance sheet, income statement, statement of retained earnings, and statement of cash flows. - Vendors those who extend credit facility to a business are called vendors.
+That is why this trial balance is called unadjusted. - Adjusting entries-also called adjusting journal entries, are journal entries made at the end of a period to correct accounts before the financial statements are prepared. - General purpose financial statements- it includes balance sheet, income statement, statement of retained earnings, and statement of cash flows. - Vendors- those who extend credit facility to a business are called vendors.

-SELF ASSESSMENT QUESTION
+3.7 SELF ASSESSMENT QUESTION

-Who are the users of financial reporting?
+Q.1 Who are the users of financial reporting?
 Explain.

-Give the process of financial reporting.
+Q.2 Explain the process of financial reporting.
 Q.3 State the limitations of financial reporting.
-3.9 EXAMINATION ORIENTED QUESTIONS 1.
+Q.5 State the mintations of financial reporting.
+3.8 LESSON END EXCERCISE 1.
 Discuss briefly the information needs of various users of financial reporting.
 2. Discuss in detail the process of financial reporting.
 3. What is meant by financial reporting?
-Highlight the limitations of financial reporting. reporting.
+Highlight the limitations of financial reporting.
+3.0 SUCCESTED READINGS

 - Jain, S.P and Narang, K.L.
 (2014).
 Advanced Accountancy-Vol-II.
-Kalyani Publisher, New Delhi. - Madegowda and Gowda (2015).
+Kalyani - Publisher, New Delhi. - Madegowda and Gowda (2015).
 Accounting Theory and Analysis.
+Himalaya

-Himalaya Publishing House, New Delhi. - Lal, Jawahar (20120.
+Publishing House, New Delhi.

+- Lal, Jawahar (20120.
 Accounting Theory and Practice.
 Himalaya Publishing House, New Delhi. - Gupta, Sashi, K. (2011).
 Management Accounting.
 Kalyani Publisher, New Delhi. - Gupta, Sashi, K. and Mehra, A. (2015).
 Contemporary Issues in Accounting.
 Kalyani Publisher, New Delhi.